Cristina Nita-Rotaru

 Research

 My research lies at the intersection of information security, distributed systems, and computer networks.
 The overarching goal of my work is creating and building robust distributed systems and network protocols that achieve their security, availability, and performance design goals in spite of misconfigurations, failures, and attacks.
-My research combines theoretical principles and experimental methodologies from distributed systems, cryptography, networking, information theory, machine learning, and software engineering to create systems and protocols based on provable guarantees and validated in realistic network environments.
+My research combines theoretical principles and experimental methodologies from distributed systems, cryptography, networking, information theory, machine learning, formal methods, and software engineering to create systems and protocols based on provable guarantees and validated in realistic network environments.

 For detailed information about the active projects check our lab webpage NDS2 Lab.